thephpleague/omnipay/README.md

 * `void($request)` - generally can only be called up to 24 hours after submitting a transaction

 On-site gateways do not need to implement the `completeAuthorize` and `completePurchase` methods.
-If any gateway does not support certain features (such as refunds), it will throw a [\Tala\Exception\BadMethodCallException](https://github.com/adrianmacneil/tala-payments/blob/master/src/Tala/Exception/BadMethodCallException.php).
+If any gateway does not support certain features (such as refunds), it will throw a `BadMethodCallException`.

 All gateway methods take a [\Tala\Request](https://github.com/adrianmacneil/tala-payments/blob/master/src/Tala/Request.php) object.
 The request object holds various details about the transaction (each gateway requires different parameters):